apedrina/fluentWithJavaAndJS/README.md

 <p>1 - Java version 8</p>
 <p>2 - Maven 3.6.2</p>

-**This application was developed and tested using a Unix-like system.
+**This application was developed and tested using an Unix-like system.

 ### Concept